Fliplet/fliplet-cli/docs/Data-Source-Hooks.md

 In addition to hook properties, configuring a hook to manipulate strings support the following parameter:

-- `payload`: object where each key represents the field name to run the operation on, and the value is an array of operations to run.
+- `payload`: object where each key represents the field name to run the operation on, and the value is either a string value or an array of operations to run.

+If the value is a `string`, the result will compiled through Handlebars so you can replace any variable at runtime, e.g. `Your email is {{ Email }}`.

-Here's the list of operations that can be applied to a field:
+On the other hand, when the value is an `array` it can be a list of operations that should be applied to the field:

 - `trim`: removes leading and trailing whitespaces from a string
 - `lower`: transforms a string to lowercase